 [Game Review] “Bondage Seductions”

 There are a number of things that are consistently more appealing in theory than in reality.
 One such concept?
 Sex games.
-Buckle in, folks – it’s #12DaysofLovehoney Day 5, and we’re looking at Bondage Seductions, a sex game by Kheper Games.
-(Check out the whole series here.)
+Buckle in, folks, it’s time to review Bondage Seductions, a BDSM/bondage card game made by Kheper Games and sold by Lovehoney.

-Bondage Seductions is a sex game for couples.
-It retails for £24.99 at Lovehoney.
-The game arrives in a small square box, and inside you’ll find:
+Bondage Seductions is a sex card game for couples.
+In the box, you’ll find:

 • 36 game cards